Settling Your Student Account

 To determine your budget, first total your anticipated charges, then deduct your fully processed financial aid.
 If you intend to use TMS to settle your Lewis & Clark student account, it is imperative that your TMS budget amount cover your costs at the school.

 To establish a monthly payment plan with TMS, please log into the Student Account Center.
 For enrollment assistance, please contact TMS at 1-800-722-4867.
 For assistance determining the budget, please contact your Student Account Specialist.

-The expectation is that you will provide Student and Departmental Account Services with a purchase order (P.O.), voucher, or other documentation containing the amount your sponsor will pay and the information necessary to invoice your sponsor.
+The expectation is that you will provide Student and Departmental Account Services with a purchase order (P.O.), financial guarantee, voucher, or other documentation containing the amount your sponsor will pay and the information necessary to invoice your sponsor.
 Examples of third party sponsor payments include school districts, government agencies, private organizations, and/or your employer.
 If we have received this documentation by the semester due date and your sponsor will be paying your educational expenses in full, your Lewis & Clark student account is considered settled.

 If your sponsor will not be covering the full balance due on your Lewis & Clark student account, you are responsible for paying the remainder by the semester due date.
 If for any reason the school does not receive payment from your sponsor, you will be responsible for the resulting balance.
 It is incumbent on you to notify Student and Departmental Account Services if there are any changes to the terms of your sponsor billing arrangement.

 To settle your student account with funds from a Qualified Tuition Plan such as a 529 College Savings Plan, Coverdell Education Savings, or other state sponsored educational savings plan, please remit payment inclusive of student information to the following address: